Mullakhashim/Fetch-Project/README.md

 Cucumber DBB framework was choosen for the purpose of distinguinshing the plain test cases in the feature files (src/test/resouces/features) which are written with Gherkin language so that business can understand what scenarios are being tested and the the actual implementation of a code is located in "java" package (src/test/java/com/fetch/tests)

-Challenges that were addressed in this project
+Challenges that were addressed in this project:

   1. Found the best algorithm (minimum number of weighings for any possible fake bar position) to find the fake gold bar to be *2 weighings*.
       The algorithm weighs gold bars until a fake one is found, clicks on a fake bar number and confirms the Confirmation message.